martinring/thesis/src/5-Partitioning.md

 respective sizes $|X|$ and $|Y|$ where $|X| < |Y|$, we observed examples, where
 $|X| \cap |Y| = \emptyset$.
 This property unfortunately prohibits any straight forward exploitation of such decision heuristics and justifies our approach.
-In addition our approach allows to extract additional information, such as actual average runtimes.
+The accuracy of our approach despite being less sophisticated than the existing heuristics is not surprising, as our approach is not required to make a very fast decision -- like the established heuristics -- but rather thoroughly analyses the real runtimes of the proof engine, leading to an vastly more expensive but also more accurate result.
+In addition our approach allows to extract the actual average runtimes, giving an indication on the feasibility of the proof on the target system.
 {.added}

 The term "partial verification" is also used with model checking, in particular